happycube/cxadc-linux3/README.md

 **Note 05:** For crystals over 54mhz: it might be possible to use higher crystals with self temperature regulated isolated chamber models, but this is still to have proper testing.

-**Note 06:** While the term Mhz is used and is hardware accurate, to be clear with Nyquist sampling the crystal frequency should be noted as the MSPS or million samples per second rating, the number is always halfed to equal its effective bandwith of whatever its sampling i.e 28mhz is 28msps with 14mhz of bandwith and so on you want a 2:1 ratio or higher of whatever your capturing to correctly sample it.
+**Note 06:** While the term Mhz is used and is hardware accurate, to be clear with Nyquist sampling the crystal frequency should be noted as the MSPS or million samples per second rating, the number is always halved to equal its effective bandwidth of whatever its sampling i.e 28mhz is 28msps with 14mhz of bandwidth and so on you want a 2:1 ratio or higher of whatever your capturing to correctly sample it.

 # Wiki